Local Moduli of Semisimple Frobenius Coalescent Structures: Introduction and results

 where the entries of the column vector $\zeta(z,t)$ are the components of the $\eta$-gradient of $\tilde t$

-and $\mathcal C_\alpha(t)$, $\mathcal U(t)$ and are $n\times n$ matrices described in Section \ref{sec1}, satisfying $\eta\,\mathcal U=\mathcal U^T\eta$ and $\eta\mu+\mu^T\eta=0$.
+and $\mathcal C_\alpha(t)$, $\mathcal U(t)$ and are $n\times n$ matrices described in Section~\ref{sec1}, satisfying $\eta \mathcal U=\mathcal U^{\rm T}\eta$ and $\eta\mu+\mu^{\rm T}\eta=0$.

-A fundamental matrix solution of \eqref{intro1}-\eqref{intro1.1} provides $n$ independent $\widehat\nabla$-flat coordinates $(\tilde t^1,\dots,\tilde t^n)$.
-For fixed $t$, the equation \eqref{intro1} is an ordinary linear differential system with rational coefficients, with \emph{Fuchsian} singularity at $z=0$ and an \emph{irregular} singularity of Poincar\'e rank 1 at $z=\infty$.
+A fundamental matrix solution of \eqref{intro1}--\eqref{intro1.1} provides $n$ independent $\widehat\nabla$-flat coordinates $\big(\tilde t^1,\dots,\tilde t^n\big)$.
+For fixed~$t$, the equation~\eqref{intro1} is an ordinary linear differential system with rational coefficients, with \emph{Fuchsian} singularity at $z=0$ and an \emph{irregular} singularity of Poincar\'e rank~1 at $z=\infty$.

-A point $p\in M$ is called {\it semisimple} if the Frobenius algebra $T_pM$ is semisimple, i.e. without nilpotents.
+A point $p\in M$ is called {\it semisimple} if the Frobenius algebra $T_pM$ is semisimple, i.e., without nilpotents.
 A Frobenius manifold is {\it semisimple} if it contains an open dense subset $M_{ss}$ of semisimple points.
-In \cite{dubro1} and \cite{dubro2}, it is shown that, if the matrix $\mathcal U$ is diagonalizable at $p$ with \emph{pairwise distinct} eigenvalues, then $p\in M_{ss}$.
-This condition is not necessary: there exist semisimple points $p\in M_{ss}$ where $\mathcal U$ has not a simple spectrum.
-In this case, if we move in $M_{ss}$ along a curve terminating at $p$ then some eigenvalues of $\mathcal U(t)$ coalesce.
+If the matrix $\mathcal U$ is diagonalizable at $p$ with \emph{pairwise distinct} eigenvalues, then $p\in M_{ss}$, see \cite{dubro1,dubro2}; this is a simple consequence of the definition of $\mathcal U$, given in the paper in expression~(\ref{26gen2020-1}).
+The condition is not necessary: there exist semisimple points $p\in M_{ss}$ where $\mathcal U$ does not have a simple spectrum.
+In this case, if we move in $M_{ss}$ along a~curve terminating at~$p$ then some eigenvalues of $\mathcal U(t)$ coalesce.

-The eigenvalues $u:=(u_1,\dots, u_n)$ of the operator $\mathcal U$, with chosen labelling, define a local system of coordinates $p\mapsto u=u(p)$ in a neighborhood of any semisimple point $p$, called \emph{canonical}.
+The eigenvalues $u:=(u_1,\dots, u_n)$ of the operator $\mathcal U$, with chosen labelling, define a local system of coordinates $p\mapsto u=u(p)$ in a neighborhood of any semisimple point~$p$, called \emph{canonical}.
 In canonical coordinates, we set

 for some choice of the square roots.
 Then the equations \eqref{intro1}, \eqref{intro1.1}, are equivalent to the following system

 where $(E_k)_{ij}:=\delta_{ik}\delta_{jk}$, $U=\operatorname{diag}(u_1,\dots, u_n)$, $V$ is skew-symmetric and